plaidman/neovim-conf/README.md

 this config started as a [kickstart](https://github.com/nvim-lua/kickstart.nvim), so following the readme there to start is a good idea

 ## TODOs
+[ ] nvim-lspconfig
+    make sure we can specify roslyn command afterward add all <leader>cX keybinds to load it
 [ ] trouble
     can this show errors in all project files?
 [ ] formatter/linter